 This will be a 100% self-supported event.
-Riders will be required to carry all gear required to complete the loop.
+Riders will be required to carry all gear necessary to complete the loop.
 The route goes past several small populated areas where re-supply is possible.
 No outside help, pre-arrangements, reservations, calls to restaurants to pre-order food or wait for rider, etc. Exception: Ghost riders for safety in high bear density trails like Russian Lakes are not only allowed but encouraged, especially during “night” hours.
-Cellphones allowed for safety and photos only, not to play a role in race tactics.Link to the tracker with live ride updates: http://trackleaders.com/kenai19.
+Cellphones allowed for safety and photos only, not to play a role in race tactics.Link to the tracker with live ride updates: http://trackleaders.com/kenai22.
 The link for riders to register your own satellite tracker (SPOT or compatible) is below the waiver of the registration page.

 Use this link to download the updated GPX (GPS) files and cue cards for the 2022 REVERSE route (THIS WILL BE UPDATED EVENTUALLY FOR THE 2023 ROUTE)

 NOTE: Navigating to the right files, uploading stuff to your GPS and figuring out what part of the cue-cards is wrong is all part of the adventure, so don't blame me!

 The 2022 route (THIS WILL BE UPDATED EVENTUALLY FOR THE 2023 ROUTE):